 Ozone sauna testimonials

-Another fact that refutes the whole idea of useless ozone saunas are the many testimonials.
+Another fact that refutes the whole idea of ozone saunas being supposedly useless are the many testimonials.

 Whether Multiple Sclerosis, cancer, Lyme disease, or injuries — ozone saunas have proven to be a very effective ozone treatment.